Psychometric Marketing in Luxury Retail | AIlon in Marketing

 58% more revenue with marketing initiatives

 AIlon has a massive corpus of psychometrics of consumers at its disposal.
-Applying psychometrics onto the different segments increased the click-rates of marketing social media initiatives by 41% and the revenue of marketing initiatives by roughly 58% using advertisements that were aligned with the personality of the respective segments.
+Leveraging psychometrics in combination with segmentation increased the click-rates of marketing social media initiatives by 41% and the revenue of marketing initiatives by roughly 58% using advertisements that were aligned with the personality of the respective segments.

 Psychometrics have been proven to be the key for our future marketing activities, as demographics become less and less important in modern societies